gustavohenke/grunt-kiwi/README.md

 What encoding should be used when writing the HTML tags.

+#### extension
+Type: `String`
+Default: .html

+The extension that will be used in the destination file.

 ### Usage examples

 In this example, running `grunt kiwi:target` (or `grunt kiwi`, because `kiwi` is a multi task) will render each file in the `src` array to HTML files in the `dest` directory.